 There is no set rule for what wood to use when smoking pork.
 I like to use a mix of hickory and cherry when smoking pork.
 Hickory gives a nice smoke flavor and when combined with some of the fruit woods, it produces a great blend.
 You can also mix maple and cherry or apple for another favorite when smoking.
 The choice is up to you.

-How to serve Traeger Smoked bone-in Pork Chops?
+How to serve Traeger Pork Chops?

 Equipment